andypiper/fivebyfive/notes.md

 - [Arduino sketch](https://github.com/01Space/ESP32-C3FH4-RGB)
   - works fine using the ESP32 Arduino core v2.0.2 / ESP32C3 Dev Module board in Arduino IDE 2.0
-  - code has NeoPixel on pin 8, 800 KHz with GRBW
+  - code has NeoPixel on pin 8, 800 KHz with GRBW (but the LEDs are actually GRB with no separate white channel)

 - [Video](https://www.youtube.com/watch?v=m-cgaS6eHv4)